18F/data-act-pilot/README.md

 # DATA Act Pilot

-This DATA Act repository contains the code for a small pilot project that translates financial and awards data from the Small Business Administration to a uniform DATA act format.
+This repository contains code for a Small Business Administration pilot project that:
+* maps agency financial and award data to DATA Act elements and
+* translates them to a uniform DATA Act standard.

+This work is a small experiment using real agency data.
+The diagrams and other artifacts here do not represent official DATA Act guidance or policy, and the code does not represent an official DATA Act product.

 ## Background

-This project represents an exploratory effort to better understand the DATA Act submission process from the agency perspective. **The artifacts here do not represent official DATA Act guidance or documents.
-The code does not represent an official DATA Act product.** Rather, this repository is learning-in-progress intended to help clarify the steps and tools needed for agencies to submit data to Treasury.
+This project is an exploration of the DATA Act data submission process from the agency perspective.
+The repository is learning-in-progress, subject to change, and its goal is to clarify the steps and tools agencies will need as they undertake DATA Act compliance.

-Many thanks to SBA for leading the way.
+Thanks to the Small Business Administration for leading the way and lending their time and expertise to this effort.

+### Questions?

+Because this is a small experiment and a tiny piece of the overall DATA Act implementation, 18F is unable to speak with vendors individually about the work.
+We welcome the DATA Act community to follow the project and contribute here.

 ## Overview